vidyagames998/vidyagames998.github.io/totk/dragon.md

 ## Dragon Parts

-- It takes at least 40 min per dragon to get the parts to level fierce diety
+- It takes at least 40 min per dragon to get the parts to level fierce diety as items spawn every 10 in game minutes.
 - In ease of getting items I recommend: scale, shard, horn, fang, then claw
 - In order of upgrades it is: scale, claw, fang, horn
 - Fangs can sometimes be shot from top with bow, might be worth trying before scale.